Siddharth11235/Amazon_Book_Reviews/README.md

 - [x] Setup a datagen API call that send a batch of N (100000 is the value I am using) reviews on being called.
 - [x] Setup a job with airflow to process the data to a postgres warehouse.
 - [x] Use grafana to visualize basic metrics.
+- [x] Split the airflow pipeline into an HTTPS step and a SparkSubmit step.
-- [ ] Add the word clouds
+- [x] Add the word clouds
 - [ ] Setup terraform to move to cloud if needed.
 - [ ] Automate the graphana setup
-- [ ] Split the airflow pipeline into an HTTPS step and a SparkSubmit step.